-- Cover all furniture which cannot be disinfected with disposable covers (including chairs and couches) which will be replaced after each patient
+- Cover all furniture that cannot be disinfected with disposable covers (including chairs and couches) which will be replaced after each patient

 - Frequent wipe down of waiting rooms, bathrooms, door handles, tables, light switches, computers, …etc.

-- HEPA air filters scrubbing and cleaning the air regularly.
+- HEPA air filters scrub and clean the air regularly.

 Protocols of the Clinical Team